German engineering workers strike to press pay demands

 The union is calling for wage hikes of up to 5.5 percent for some 3.7 million workers from May.
 It has so far rejected an offer from employers to increase wages by 2.3 percent from July following two months without a raise.

-Unions are pushing for inflation-beating wage hikes, confident politicians courting votes for a federal election due in September will back their demands.
-Annual inflation was running at 1.2 percent in April, preliminary figures showed.
+IG Metall and employers are due to start a third round of negotiations in Baden-Wuerttemberg on Tuesday evening.

-IG Metall and employers started a third round of negotiations in Baden-Wuerttemberg on Tuesday evening, but they were not expected to reach an agreement quickly.
+Any agreement reached in the state home to major carmakers such as Daimler and Porsche would set the tone for wage hikes in the engineering sector nationwide.

-Any deal reached in the state home to major carmakers such as Daimler (DAIGn.DE) and Porsche (VOWG_p.DE) as well as manufacturers such as printing machine maker Heidelberger Druck (HDDG.DE) would set the tone for wage hikes in the engineering sector nationwide.
+Negotiations are due to restart in the southeastern state of Bavaria, where BMW has its headquarters, on Wednesday.

 Negotiations take place at a regional level before a deal made in one region is deemed a pilot agreement and generally adopted by the other regions.